shreyashrawat/Rawat-Portfolio/storyboard.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7856350"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The visualization shows some major companies in different income levels and their respective results according to the different questions asked.

+## Some demographics on the survey

+<div class="flourish-embed flourish-scatter" data-src="visualisation/7885233"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+This visualization was created from the same survey data that was previously used.
+This clearly shows us that there is a huge gap in financial literacy between men and women.
+This gap is not only present in the lower income countries but also in the educated economically developed countries as well.
+It is of utmost importance to take measures that ensures equal financial literacy and make people more responsible with thier money.